Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: Introduction

+The Stanley-Reisner ideal is a well-studied ideal associated to a simplicial complex $\Delta$ on $m$ vertices; it is the squarefree monomial ideal $I_\Delta \subset K[x_1,\dots,x_m]$ generated by the minimal non-faces of $\Delta$.
+Betti numbers of Stanley-Reisner ideals have been studied by many authors from different points of view.
+Our study uses some known results and combinatorial techniques to provide a first link between Betti numbers of $I_\Delta$ and the degrees of minimal generators of $I_{M(\Delta)}$.

+Our main result shows that the syzygies of the Stanley-Reisner ideal predict degrees of minimal generators of the toric ideal of the hierarchical model: \begin{thmNoNum} [Theorem~\ref{thm:main}] Let $\Delta$ be any simplicial complex.
+Suppose that the Betti diagram of the minimal free resolution of $R/I_{\Delta}$ has a non-zero entry in the $j$-th row (that is $\beta_{i,i+j}(R/I_\Delta)\neq 0$ for some $i$).
+Then the toric ideal of the hierarchical model, $I_M$, has a minimal generator with degree $2^j$. \end{thmNoNum} The proof of Theorem~\ref{thm:main} is in Section~\ref{section:theorems}, which also contains a geometric interpretation of the result.
+In Section~\ref{section:moves-explicitly} we outline a way to construct some of the predicted Markov moves from Theorem~\ref{thm:main}.
+We also carry out a computational summary of unpredictable moves in Section~\ref{sec:unpredictable}.

+One important family of complexes that arises in the theory of graphical models is \emph{decomposable complexes}.
+For a detailed study, see for example \cite{Dobra2003} and \cite{MR1789526}, where they appear under the name \emph{decomposable graphical models}.
+They correspond to the hierarchical models of clique complexes of chordal graphs (cf. Theorem 3.3.3.\ in \cite{algStatBook}).
+In Corollary~\ref{thm:decomposable}, we recover a result of Fr\"oberg on linear resolutions for decomposable complexes.

-The Betti diagram of $I_\Delta$ can vary with the field for general $\Delta$: for example, the Alexander dual of any triangulation of the projective plane changes regularity when the field has characteristic $2$.
-(Recall that the regularity is the largest $j$ so that $\beta_{i,i+j}(R/I_\Delta)\neq 0$.)
-Therefore, for those complexes for which Conjecture~\ref{conj} is true, we can choose a ``worst-case'' field, where the regularity is largest, thus giving us most information about the Markov degrees of the hierarchical model.
+The Betti diagram of $I_\Delta$ can vary with the ground field for general $\Delta$.
+In particular, the regularity may change.
+Recall that the regularity is defined to be the largest $j$ so that $\beta_{i,i+j}(R/I_\Delta)\neq 0$, that is, the number of rows in the Betti diagram.
+For example, the Alexander dual of any triangulation of the projective plane changes regularity when the field has characteristic $2$.
+Our results hold over \emph{any} field.
+Therefore, we can choose a ``worst-case'' field, where the regularity is largest, thus giving us most information about the Markov complexity of the hierarchical model.

+The insight provided by the Betti numbers of the Stanley-Reisner ideal motivates interpretation of other classical numerical invariants of the coordinate ring.
+In terms of the model, these questions are still unexplored (Section~\ref{sec:unpredictable} contains a few open problems).
+We hope this relationship will inspire a further study of the effect of the algebraic and geometric invariants of the classical combinatorial object on the underlying algebraic statistical model.